HarishKumar097/test-package/README.md

 console.log("Retrieved media asset by ID:", getMediaAsset);
 ```

-#### Update Media Asset
+#### Update Media Asset:

 Use the `updateMediaAsset` method to update metadata or other properties of a specific media asset.
-Replace `mediaId` with the asset's ID, and pass the fields to be updated.
-Refer to the [Update a media by ID](https://docs.fastpix.io/reference/updated-media) API documentation for for more details.
+Provide the `mediaId` of the asset along with the metadata to be updated.
+Refer to the [Update a media by ID](https://docs.fastpix.io/reference/updated-media) API documentation for more details.

 ```javascript
 // Define the parameter for specifying the media asset to be updated.